shanytc/PVDasm/readme.txt

                                                 [History & Changelog]

+-> 01.04.2015:  * PVDasm is now open sourced!
 -> 14.08.2011:	* Fixed the ToolBar in PVDasm 64Bit ;)
-		  The magic line for 64Bit compability:
+		  The magic line for 64Bit compatibility:
 		  SendMessage(hWndTool, TB_BUTTONSTRUCTSIZE, (WPARAM)sizeof(TBBUTTON), 0);
 		* Task Manager is working on PVDasm 64Bit.
 		  The root cause for task manager not to show is due to LoadLibraryA("VDMDBG.DLL");